ruymanbr/blit/README.md

 <ul>
 	<li>Further testing could be implemented.</li>
 	<sub>(See <a href="https://golang.org/pkg/testing/">GO Testing</a>)</sub>
+	<li>Some more error handling in code could be added</li>
+	<sub>It's fairly managed, but some user enter parameters could fire up some errors that could develop in function called inside the program.</sub>
-	<li>A function that gets CLI parameters for different rendering options could be implemented</li>
+	<li>Further argument development of BLIT program.
+More CLI parameters for different options</li>
 		<sub>Examples:</sub>
 		<ul>
 			<li>blit -path="/path/to/a/folder/"</li>